Kosalos/Circuit/README.md

 Press the '?' key to lauch the help dialog to get started.

 Step 1: find a schematic you want to build.
-I attached Acorn and PNG files of two projects I build successfully.
+I attached Acorn and PNG files of two schematics and their companion circuit app files that I built successfully.
 Visit Muffwiggler.com, and search for author Kosalos to find all the projects I posted there.
 They were all designed with this program.